dhavalpur0hit/monkey-wiki/How-to-add-a-new-Zero-Trust-test-to-the-Monkey?.md

-> This information is - as of the time of writing - not relevant to the main branches.

 # How to add a new Zero Trust test to the Monkey?
 Assuming the Monkey agent is already sending the relevant telemetry, you'll need to add the test in two places.